-\begin{bekezdes}\labelpar{ex:charpol1} Assume that $f=x^3y^7-z^4$; see (\ref{ex:347}) for the graph $\gc$ (with $g=x+y+z$).
-Then, by (\ref{charpols})(c), the characteristic polynomials of the two vertical monodromies $M'_{j,ver}$ ($j=1,2$) are $(t^7-1)^3/(t-1)^3$ (corresponding to the transversal type $y^7-z^4$), respectively $(t^3-1)^3/(t-1)^3$ (corresponding to the transversal type $x^3-z^4$).
-This can also be verified geometrically in an elementary way: by the Thom--Sebastiani theorem (see \cite{TS}), in the first case $F'_j$ homotopically is the joint of 7 points with 4 points.
-Analyzing the equation of $f$ we get that the vertical monodromy is the joint of the cyclic permutation of the 7 points with the trivial permutation of the 4 points.
-A similar geometric description is valid for the second case too.
+\labelpar{ex:charpol} \begin{bekezdes}\labelpar{ex:charpol1} Assume that $f=x^3y^7-z^4$; see \ref{ex:347} for a graph $\gc$ with $g=x+y+z$.
+Then, by \ref{charpols}(c), the characteristic polynomials of the two vertical monodromies $M'_{j,ver}$ ($j=1,2$) are $(t^7-1)^3/(t-1)^3$ corresponding to the transversal type $y^7-z^4$, and $(t^3-1)^3/(t-1)^3$ corresponding to the transversal type $x^3-z^4$.
+This can also be verified geometrically in an elementary way: by the Thom--Sebastiani theorem (see \cite{TS}), in the first case $F'_j$ homotopically is the join of 7 points with 4 points.
+Analyzing the equation of $f$ we get that the vertical monodromy is the join of the cyclic permutation of the 7 points with the trivial permutation of the 4 points.
+A similar geometric description is valid for the second case as well.

 In particular, in this case, these vertical operators have no eigenvalue 1. \end{bekezdes}